Canadian Alcohol Policy Evaluation

 Project evolution

-The CAPE project began in 2013 (CAPE 1.0) with an initial systematic and comparative review of evidence-based alcohol policies and programs across all Canadian provinces (territories were not included).
+The CAPE project began in 2011 (CAPE 1.0) with an initial systematic and comparative review of evidence-based alcohol policies and programs across all Canadian provinces (territories were not included).
+Results were published in 2013.

-The second iteration of the project (CAPE 2.0) conducted in 2019, performed a rigorous assessment of the extent to which evidence-based alcohol policies were implemented in all 13 Canadian provinces and territories as well as at the Federal level
+The second iteration of the project (CAPE 2.0), conducted in 2017-2019, assessed all Canadian provinces and territories as well as at the Federal level.

-The third iteration (CAPE 3.0) being conducted in 2022, once again performs a rigorous assessment of the extent to which evidence-based alcohol policies have been implemented in all 13 Canadian provinces and territories as well as at the Federal level.
+The third iteration (CAPE 3.0), conducted in 2021-2022, once again assessed all Canadian provinces and territories as well as at the Federal level.
+Results were published in May 2023.

 Funding